Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc2.md

 }"
 ```

-Using this technique we can execute code outside vm context.
+Using this technique we can execute code outside the vm context.
-Indeed, the this object when it returned by calling constructor is not restricted to log function:
+Indeed, the `this` object, when it is returned by calling `constructor`, is not restricted to log function:
 ```js
 >> log(this.constructor.constructor('return this')());
 > EOF